Combined pill

 • It rarely gives rise to serious side effects such as cervical cancer or blood clots.

-• It only effectively prevents pregnancies and provides no protection against STIs.
+• It only effectively prevents pregnancies and does not protect against STIs.
 To prevent infections, ensure you use a condom.

-Every month, every woman’s (except those in the menopausal age and those who have not attained menarche) ovaries releases an egg (ova) with hopes that it would be fertilized.
+Every month, every woman’s (except those in the menopausal age and those who have not attained menarche) ovaries release an egg (ova) with hopes that it will be fertilized.
 The combined pill acts to prevent this release and also causes,

-• Thickening and increased production of thick mucus within the cervix (the passage leading to your womb or uterus), making it difficult for the sperm to pass through or get access to the egg.
+• Thickening and increased production of thick mucus within the cervix (the passage leading to your womb or uterus) make it difficult for the sperm to pass through or access the egg.

-The combined pills are over 99% effective when used properly but are less effective for most women because only a few use it correctly (the majority of these women are unable to take the pills at a specific time daily).
-However, other contraceptive methods have been more effective, such as IUS, implants and injections, and IUDs.
+The combined pills are over 99% effective when used correctly but are less effective for most women because only a few use them correctly (most women cannot take the pills at a specific time daily).
+However, other contraceptive methods, such as IUS, implants and injections, and IUDs, have been more effective.

 Monophasic 21-day pills

 This is the most frequently used type of combined pill.
-Every pack of these pills contains 21 pills, each containing an equal amount of hormone in it.
-A pill is taken daily for 21 days, after which a short 7days break is taken.
-Some common examples are Microgynon, Cilest, Maervelon and Yasmine.
+Each pack contains 21 pills, each containing an equal amount of hormone.
+A pill is taken daily for 21 days, after which a short 7-day break is taken.

 Phasic 21-day pills